What Determines How Long a SaaS MVP Takes?

 Common Mistakes to Avoid

-- Skipping architecture — A week of planning saves a month of refactoring.
+- Skipping architecture — A focused planning week saves weeks of refactoring later.

 - Using cutting-edge tech — Boring technology is reliable technology.
 Save the experiments for side projects.

-- Not talking to users — The biggest risk isn't technical.
-It's building something nobody wants.
+- Not talking to users — The biggest risk is rarely technical.
+It is building something nobody wants.

-If you're a non-technical founder, or your team is already stretched thin, hiring a development partner can accelerate your timeline significantly.
+If you are a non-technical founder, or your team is already stretched thin, an external technical partner can be useful.
+Look for someone who: